 Dr. Edgin serves on a number of national, state and local community boards to support individuals with developmental disabilities (visit our community outreach link).
 For her work in the community she received the University of Arizona's Koffler Prize for Outreach in 2018.
 She visits parent advocacy groups across the globe, delivering talks in Canada and Mexico.

 Dr. Edgin's work in the early 2000s was instrumental in characterizing the specific learning/memory profiles (i.e., the individual strengths and weaknesses) of individuals with Down syndrome and autism.
-For these efforts, she received the 2008/2009 Charles Epstein award from the National Down Syndrome Society and the 2015 David Cox “Rising Star” Award from the LuMind Foundation and the 2020 Distinguished Contribution to Science Award from the Arizona Psychological Association.
+For these efforts, she received the 2015 David Cox “Rising Star” Award from the LuMind Foundation and the 2020 Distinguished Contribution to Science Award from the Arizona Psychological Association.
 Dr. Edgin's most recent work has shown links between sleep problems and cognition in Down syndrome and is the first empirical evidence to suggest that poor sleep may limit how well these individuals can learn to communicate.
-Dr. Edgin has numerous national and international collaborations, including collaborations with UNAM/Mexico City and leadership in largest established consortium study on Down syndrome to date (the LuMind Foundation funded “Down syndrome Phenotype Project”).
+Dr. Edgin has numerous national and international collaborations, including collaborations with UNAM/Mexico City.
 In 2014 she was awarded a Bill and Melinda Gates Foundation Grand Challenges Explorations Grant to study sleep disturbance in at-risk infants.
 She has been continuously funded by the NIH/NICHD since 2010.
 Finally, she is the Director of the Sonoran UCEDD pollicy fellowship in developmental disabilities, and is engaged in efforts to support advocacy and policy change for individuals with disability in the state of Arizona.